svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Images for the purpose of our web app can be any of three types: GIF, JPEG or PNG.
 We will store them in memory as an entity, an object wrapping the actual bytes together with a mime type.

 To simplify our app, we will arrange things so that we always start with a default image, then we always have something to show.
-Let's add a little helper
+Let's add a little helper, **#downloadPharoLogo**

     downloadPharoLogo
       ^ ZnClient new